tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6a-https-steps.md

 3) We would prefer to use the Let's Encrypt option on jane, but if that is a hassle or not feasible for some reason, we may want to go with Self-Signed, or maybe even just http.

+## Results

+For a thorough analysis of the motivations, goals, and results of this effort, see the file `6b-analysis_of_requirements.md` in this directory.'

 ## References